lucianopereira86/CRUD-NodeJS-Sequelize-Swagger-MySQL/README.md

 - Run the script located at "/docs/crud.sql" to create the database on MySQL Workbench or on another program of your preference.

-- Install the node modules:
+- Install the node modules running the comands below at the root folder:

 ```batch
     npm install